 PRG sources cotton from China and India, wool from South Africa, recycled and virgin synthetic materials globally and Tencel from lincensees In China and Europe.
 Majority of our products are manufactured in China and Italy, but we also have some production in other European countries as well as South East Asia.
 Traders are local companies in close relation to the factories.
 Traders play an important role in developing and sourcing products in close collaboration with PRG and the factories.

 Number of suppliers with which the enterprise has had commercial relations in the reporting year

 Comments

-23 suppliers producing textiles/garments at totally 36 producers/factories.
+PRG bought products from 20 suppliers producing textiles/garments at totally 29 producers/factories in 2024.

 Type of purchasing/ suppliers relationships